TophSV/lumi.observer/_posts/2024-10-06-intrinsically-symbiotic-intelligence-humanitys-long-term-relationship-with-ai.md

 Intrinsically-Symbiotic Intelligence (IS-I) refers to an intelligence that co-evolves with human intelligence, each shaping and being shaped by the other in a mutually dependent relationship.

-But, before we talk more about the instrinsically symbiotic nature of what we call AI, first, we must explore whether to pause... or not pause.
+But, before we talk more about the instrinsically symbiotic nature of what we call AI, first, we must explore whether to pause... or not to pause.

 ## The Great Pause Debate